Amsterdam taxi services recommends:

 Things to see & do in Netherlands while you are here…

 Amsterdam – Holland’s emblematic capital brims with romance, culture and kicks.
-Take a candlelit cruise along the canals, lined with narrow-fronted buildings dating from the city’s heyday as a trading centre, browse the paintings of the Dutch masters at the Rijksmuseum , or maybe the Frans Hals museum.
+Take a candlelit cruise along the canals, lined with narrow-fronted buildings dating from the city’s heyday as a trading center, browse the paintings of the Dutch masters at the Rijksmuseum and the Van Gogh museum, or maybe the Frans Hals museum.

 Anne Frank’s house – do we need to say more…